Chippingfield: The First Housing Estate

 In the 1950s, house designers, male and female, British and American, imbued with modernist theories, advocating putting the kitchen, which was assumed to be the sole domain of the wife’s, at the front of the house ‘so that the women could join, however indirectly, in the life of the neighbourhood’.
 This revolutionary idea broke the traditional correlation between the parlour and the front of the house.
 Post-war designers favoured ‘rational’ principles and wanted to do away with what they considered the social pretension of the parlour which was traditionally used only on special occasions, although its window draperies and proudly-displayed ornaments were important status symbols.
 The obvious solution was to do away with the parlour altogether

-Many new town homes were based on the open-plan principle.
+Many new town homes were based on the modern open-plan principle.
 Removing the wall separating the front room from the kitchen helped eliminate what was considered the undesirable spatial divisions that separated life into compartments.
 The house was then turned back to front.
 Modernists saw nothing problematic about a captive housewife marooned in her kitchen, passively catching glimpses of an outside world in which she was unable to participate.
+Many residents disagreed.
 As one early Harlow resident put it: ‘when I used to look out of the window I couldn’t see a thing … I thought I was the only person on earth’.
 The sense of dislocation was reinforced in Chippingfield by the peculiar decision to place the back (service) door beside the front door on the public façade.
 (Attfield, 1989).
 In this unfamiliar environment, housewives immediately set to work putting their own personal touches on houses that were not only identical, but also so very different from those to which they were accustomed.

 'Harlowitis', the local form of the 'New Town Blues' referred to the very real depression suffered by many women because of their understandable inability to deal effectively with the multitude of new aspects of life in a pioneer town upon arrival.
 There is no doubt that the enthusiasm of well-intentioned design professionals to try out their new ideas on other peoples' lives made the consequences of dislocation more sever, no matter how happy the majority of people were with their new houses.
 It is worth remembering that 'urban development is about the fears and fantasies of citizens as much as it is about the dreams of planners' (Hubbard 2010: 414).